The following concerns lithium batteries, which can be

 The expensive LiPo batteries puffed up (damn, I forgot to take a photo) after just over one year of use, so I returned them to the dealer.
 The manufacturer accepted that the batteries were probably at fault, and offered a quite reasonable compensation, despite the warranty already having ended.
 Similar 6.6 A batteries were not, however, available at the time, so I'm currently looking into other alternatives.
 I hope to rebuild the internal batteries somehow eventually.

-One interesting alternative I've seen on the Net is making a new bottom plate for the radio, with bent edges, so there's room for C or D -size batteries in the battery compartment.
+One interesting alternative I've seen on the Net is making a new bottom plate for the radio, with its edges bent upwards, so there's more room for C or D -size batteries in the battery compartment.
 Some manufacturers (for example Ansmann Max-E; but no Sanyo Eneloop, for some reason) make low-self-discharge NiMH batteries in C-format, which provides some serious capacity.
 If physical size is not a primary issue, one might even go D-format.
 Or I might forego the convenience of internal batteries, and build a large clump of external D-cells.
 I wonder if I could fit my LDG Z-100Plus Autotuner inside the empty battery compartment in some sensible way, that might be quite convenient also...

 The batteries should not be dropped, banged, bent etc, they must never be charged to over 4.2 V/cell, nor should they ever be discharged below 2.5 V/cell, and their current ratings (which are different for charge and discharge) must be obeyed.
 There are many reported cases of Li-ion or LiPo packs exploding.

 Of course, LiPos should only be charged with a dedicated LiPo charger.
 Also, LiPos (or any other batteries, really) should never be charged unsupervised!